MartinDM/martindm.uk/src/posts/2025-01-03-not-the-expert.md

 ### No, wait; I'm not the expert

-Transitioning into a new role as a de-facto _Expert,_ I’ve been reflecting on the balance between self-doubt and confidence, learning to redefine 'expertise' not as what I always thought meant 'infallibility' but as something more within my grasp...an ability to recognize patterns, draw from diverse experiences, and empower others in leading on creating an environment where _they_ can be their best.
+Transitioning into a new role, I’ve been reflecting on the balance between self-doubt and confidence, learning to redefine 'expertise' not as what I always thought meant 'infallibility' but as something more within my grasp...an ability to recognise patterns, draw from diverse experiences, and empower others in leading on creating an environment where _they_ can be their best.
+For me, I'd like this to be increasingly not at all about me

-I'd never embark on this role regarding myself an expert in this specific codebase or even _sector_; rather I'm laying my chips in my value in fostering team trust, and coaching in good communication patterns, engineering principles, and bringing a renewed perspective to a team breaking free from legacy ways of working.
+I'd never embark on this role regarding myself an expert in this specific codebase or even _sector_; rather I'm laying my chips in my value in fostering team trust, and coaching in good communication patterns, engineering principles, and bringing a renewed perspective to a team to define their ways of working.

 I will always work to carve out the space and mindset shift, in the most difficult circumstance, for developers to do their best work.